DataQuesters-Navigating-the-Data-Mines/Data-Mining/Documentation/week5.md

-Was inbtroduced to Abdul and Pravek, who joined our group.
+Abdul and Pravek joined the group.
 They are also late starts.

 Set goals to pick a dataset by the following week.